 What You Should Know About Seasonal Residence Premiums

 Maybe you just bought your little slice of heaven off the beaten path, and you’re all set to get away and relax.
-Or maybe you’re one of the lucky ones who have been getting away for a while.
-Either way, it’s important to ensure that your seasonal property is insured correctly to avoid unwanted (and often costly) repair or replacement bills in the future.
+Or perhaps you’re one of the lucky ones who have been getting away for a while.
+Either way, it’s crucial to ensure that your seasonal property is insured correctly to avoid future unwanted (and often costly) repair or replacement bills.

 It pays to know what kinds of factors affect the premiums you’ll pay.
 These are the top 3 secrets you should know about seasonal property insurance premiums:

 Did you know that the distance of your cottage or vacation trailer to a fire hydrant/fire hall, or even the rating of the closest fire hall, can affect your insurance premiums?
 It’s true — the farther away you are, the greater risk of loss in a fire.

 Building materials and heating methods matter.

 Here’s a hot topic to ponder: how will you be heating your piece of paradise?
 Oil heating typically results in higher insurance premiums (primarily due to the risk of oil leakage) than gas, propane, or electricity.
 If you have woodstoves, they’ll need to be Wood Energy Technology Transfer (WETT) certified.
 When used as your primary heating source, woodstoves will also increase your premiums.
 And, while we’re talking wood, remember that log homes are more expensive to insure because they cost more to repair in the event of damage.